Our next interviews will be in March 2023. You can apply now, in advance.

 Blanket applications will not be successful.

-The next interviews are on Tuesday 12th March 2019 and will be held in Brighton.
+The next interviews will be in March 2023.
 The first stage is a one-to-one interview.
 Assuming we ask you back, the second stage will be a group session in the afternoon of the same day.
-We will explain a lot about our work and answer any outstanding questions during this second stage interview.
+We will explain a lot about our work and answer any outstanding questions during the second stage interview.

 We look forward to meeting you.